8 Types of Waste in Construction: A Lean Thinking Guide

 5. Transportation

-Transportation waste involves the unnecessary movement of materials, tools, or equipment around the construction site.
-This includes double-handling materials or moving them over long distances without adding value.
-Excessive transportation can lead to increased labour costs, potential damage to materials, and inefficiencies in workflow.
+Transportation waste covers the unnecessary movement of materials, tools, and equipment around the site.
+Double-handling materials or moving them repeatedly across long distances adds labour time without adding any value to the product.

 6. Inventory